 The tables below summarize the contract awards; click on the link to open the table.
-The contracts are effective from June 22, 2012 and will run until March 15, 2014.
-The contracts may be renewed for up to three additional, 12-month periods with the same basis of pricing (discounts) terms and conditions.
-Questions about interpretation of the contract may be sent to the Procurement Officer of the lead agency, Blair Blankinship, C.P.M., University of Baltimore, Director of Procurement, 1420 North Charles Street, Baltimore, MD 21201, or by e-mail to firstname.lastname@example.org
+The original contract awards were from June 22, 2012 through March 15, 2014.
+The contracts have been renewed, and will now be in effect from March 15, 2015 through March 15, 2016.
+The contracts may be renewed for up to one additional, 12-month periods with the same basis of pricing (discounts) terms and conditions.
+Questions about interpretation of the contract may be sent to the Procurement Officer of the lead agency, Blair Blankinship, C.P.M., University of Baltimore, Director of Procurement, 1420 North Charles Street, Baltimore, MD 21201, or by e-mail to email@example.com

 Table 2: Awards for data storage systems

 Table 4: Awards for network hardware